kazurayam/VisualInspectionOfExcelAndPDF/README.md

 -   [Test Cases/Patrol/AmznPress/report](https://github.com/kazurayam/VisualInspectionOfExcelAndPDF/blob/master/Scripts/Patrol/AmznPress/report/Script1646657325749.groovy)

+## External dependencies

+The "materialstore" and "materialstore-mapper" library is general purposed.
+You should be able to apply them to any URL as your own target.

+Only the "Materialize stage" depends on the Selenium-java API.
+The "Reduce stage" and "Report stage" has no dependency on Selenium.

+I used Katalon Studio for build a demonstration.
+But these 2 libraries do not depend on Katalon Studio API at all.
+You can build a Patrol using Gradle/Maven/Ant with the "materialstore" + "materialstore-mapper".

+Both libraries use various open-source products, such as "Apache Commons IO", "java-diff-utils", "jsoup", "Apache POI".
+For the detail about the dependencies, please check the `build.gradle` file of each projects.

 ## Conclusion

-The employeesgi of the company which I worked for a few years ago required a software tool that could automate visiting [this](https://www.fsa.go.jp/policy/nisa2/about/tsumitate/target/index.html) URL, check if the Excel files are updated or not, and if any changes are found, fire some data processing action.
+The employees of the company which I worked for a few years ago required a software tool that could automate visiting [this URL](https://www.fsa.go.jp/policy/nisa2/about/tsumitate/target/index.html), check if the Excel files are updated or not, and if any changes are found, fire some data processing action.
 I would name this type of tool as **Patrol**.
 Now I am ready to build a Patrol for them.
 However I have already finished working with them.
 Unfortunately I do not have chance to help them any longer.
-I hope someone in the company find my development and apply it to help the employees who are engaged in bullshit jobs.

-The "materialstore" and "materialstore-mapper" library is general purposed.
-You should be able to apply them to any URL as your own target.
-These libraries depend on Selenium-java.
-I used Katalon Studio for demonstration.
-But these 2 libraries do not depend on Katalon Studio API at all.
-You can build a Patrol using Gradle/Maven/Ant with the "materialstore" + "materialstore-mapper".

 ## Appendix